 For AIMLE server selection, the AIMLE server retrieves a list of clients with AI/ML capabilities from the ML repository.
 From the list of clients, the AIMLE server selects a list of candidate AIMLE clients, whose client profiles fulfil the AIMLE client selection criteria.

 The AIMLE server may then determine the QoS parameters for the AIML traffic session between the requestor and the candidate AIMLE client(s) and configure the AI/ML traffic session(s) via SEALDD (Sdd_RegularTransmission API) or NEF services (AfSessionWithQoS API).
+The AIMLE server determine the application QoS parameters based on the VAL Service ID.

+NOTE x: To determine the application QoS parameters based on the VAL service ID, the AIMLE server can use the VAL service ID associated AIMLE client QoS requirements in the AIMLE client selection criteria provided in step 1.